 The scheme aims to support new students to settle and integrate into life at UEA via a small group peer support system.
 New students are matched based on interest/hobbies, or optionally by school.
 Volunteers contact their buddies over email and meet up as little or often as agreed to help them settle in or just have a catch up.

 We want to avoid you joining as a mature student and not meeting anyone else until the end of the first semester.
 Our buddies are here to support you to meet other mature students as soon as possible.
+If you are a new to uea, you can sign to the buddy scheme here.

 What students can Expect